 USC has built a true film community on campus, with undergrad and grad programs in everything from film production, screenwriting, and animation to interactive media and digital arts.

-Jay Roach, Judd Apatow, Jon Chu, Paula Patton, Stacey Sher, Robert Kiraz, Scott Alexander, Judd Apatow, Sam Peckinpah, Gregg Araki, John August, Robert Zemeckis, Matthew Weiner, John Carpenter, Larry Karaszewski, Ron Howard, Ryan Coogler, Caleb Deschanel and Conrad Hall
+Jay Roach, Judd Apatow, Jon Chu, Paula Patton, Stacey Sher, Robert Kiraz, Scott Alexander, Sam Peckinpah, Gregg Araki, John August, Robert Zemeckis, Matthew Weiner, John Carpenter, Larry Karaszewski, Ron Howard, Ryan Coogler, Caleb Deschanel & Conrad Hall

 UCLA is another Los Angeles film school with a stellar reputation.
 It has been around for more than 60 years and was the first to combine theatre, TV and film programs into one.